juju/juju-gui/docs/macos-multipass.md

 ## Working with the GUI

-As mentioned, while development can be done using your favorite macos editor (if you wish), the GUI can be run exclusively from ubuntu.
+As mentioned, while development can be done using your favorite macOS editor (if you wish), the GUI can be run exclusively from ubuntu.
 So, from now on, this document assumes you are working from inside the dev instance.
 As usual, to run commands in the instance, you first need to SSH into it with